Elisif's Photo Blog

 You're invited - Exhibit opening reception Sunday 3-5pm

 I hope you are having a wonderful fall like I am!
 I would like to invite you to come see the Newton Camera Club exhibit at the West Newton Cinema.
 I have two images that were accepted into the show: "St. Louis Street Impression" and "Tadeo Ando Courtyard, St. Louis."
-Please join the me at the cinema for our Opening Reception this coming Sunday from 3 to 5pm!
+Please join me at the cinema for our Opening Reception this coming Sunday from 3 to 5pm!
 We will have lots of refreshments and most of the club members who have pieces in the show will be there to answer questions.

 I'd love it if you could make it!
 The show will be up through the end of January, though, so if you can't make the reception, please stop by and take a look some other time.
 Might be a good way to find a holiday gift for someone!